MoeraOrg/moeraorg.github.io/overview/authentication.md

 Cryptographic key must be long and random.
 No user can remember it and enter by hand.
 Therefore, we store it at the home node instead.
-Every time we need to sign a message, we send it to the home node, the home node signs it end sends to the recipient.
+Every time we need to sign a message, we send it to the home node, the home node signs it and sends to the recipient.

 The whole process is as follows: